vanjohnson879/frontline-cloud-doc/content/reference/user/help/index.md

 ---
 title: "Help"
 description: "Learn how to access documentations from the application."
-lead: "Access the documentations from FrontLine"
+lead: "Access the documentations from Gatling Enterprise"
 date: 2021-03-10T09:29:53-05:00
 lastmod: 2021-03-10T09:29:53-05:00
 weight: 10110